Thiruvananthapuram: Air

 Thiruvananthapuram is served by the Thiruvananthapuram International Airport, located at Chakka, only 6.7 km from the city centre.
 The airport started operations in 1935 and is the first airport in Kerala.
 Being one of the gateways to the state, it has direct connectivity to all the major cities in India as well as the Middle East, Malaysia, Singapore, the Maldives and Sri Lanka.
 As the city is headquarters of the Southern Air Command (SAC) of the Indian Air Force, Thiruvananthapuram International Airport caters to the Indian Air Force (IAF) and the Coast Guard for their strategic operations.
-IAF has an exclusive apron to handle all their operations.
+The IAF has an exclusive apron to handle all their operations.
 The airport also caters to the Rajiv Gandhi Academy for Aviation Technology which carries out pilot-training activities.

 Sea

-Small cruise ships often dock at Vizhinjam Harbour.
-A cruise terminal is under trial run at Vizhinjam Transshipment Terminal and some of the world's largest container vessels had already docked here.
-Vizhinjam seaport has been designated by the government as an authorised immigration check-post for entry and exit from India for international ships and cruises.
+Thiruvananthapuram has two ports, Vizhinjam International Seaport Thiruvananthapuram and Vizhinjam Port.
+Ultra-large container vessels call at the Vizhinjam International Seaport Thiruvananthapuram.
+Small vessels and small cruise ships use Vizhinjam Port.
+A cruise village has been proposed at Vizhinjam International Seaport Thiruvananthapuram, as part of the port development plan.
+A cruise terminal for large cruise vessels is under construction at the port.
+The project is intended to support cruise tourism by providing passenger handling facilities and related services.

+Trivandrum will also be connected through the 616 km Kovalam-Bekkel waterway project.

 Education

 Model School Trivandrum, founded in 1885, is one of the oldest schools in Kerala.

+Main Block of College of Engineering Trivandrum.